mantleconvection/terraneo/doc/src/documentation/index.md

         x
 ```

-Some helper functions to work on this grid structure are supplied in `kernel_helpers.hpp`.

 -----------

 ### Finite element discretization

-The partial differential equations and their solutions are approximated using the finite element methods.
+The partial differential equations and their solutions are approximated using the finite element method.

 We are using linear wedge elements for all spaces, unless specified otherwise.
 This is very similar to the
 implementation in Terra.